-All unloading and transporting operations of materials collected by pollution control equipment at the plant are enclosed.
-Concrete, fly ash, and slag cement are transferred from delivery tankers to one of the storage silos through a completely enclosed pneumatic conveyance system.
+All unloading and transporting operations of materials collected by pollution control equipment at the plant and JMT silos are enclosed.
+Concrete, fly ash, and slag cement are transferred from delivery tankers to storage silos through completely enclosed pneumatic conveyance systems.